AndrewGrossman/WordfeudTileCounter/README.md

-# A Python script to count Wordfeud tiles from a text file.
+A Python script to count Wordfeud tiles from a text file.
 English only.

+Now with less shouting.